When Do I Need A Resource Consent?

 If what you want to do is not specifically mentioned, you may still require a resource consent and you should check the introductory chapters of the plans for guidance.

-If you are not familiar with the district and regional plans, please contact us and we will help point you in the right direction.
+Contact us if you are not familiar with the district and regional plans, and we will help point you in the right direction.